Thief in the night

 5

-They had sung hymn after hymn, sitting closely together, to give the biting cold as little chance as possible, but it had become increasingly difficult to think of another gospel song.
+They had sung hymn after hymn, huddled close to give the biting cold as little chance as possible.
+But it had become harder and harder to think of another gospel song.
 "Let's eat something," Mother had finally said.
 "And drink.
 The coffee is still warm."
-Mother had handed each Father and her a newspaper wrapped with bread.
-After her second sandwich, she had wrapped her package again and put it in her coat pocket.
-Mother had managed to feed Japie a sandwich, after which she had eaten the rest of the package herself.
-When Mother had poured cups of coffee and handed them to Father and to her, she had barely been able to hold the cup with her cold fingers.
-The icy wind had cooled the coffee almost intantaneously, but at least they had had something warm.
-Mother had mixed extra sugar into the last bit of coffee in the thermos and let Japie drink it.
-Father had spoken the prayer of thanks, and for a moment it seemed as if their joint "Amen" had bluffed the wind.
-Even Japie's shrill little voice had drowned out the storm for a moment.
+She had handed each Father and her a newspaper-wrapped bundle of bread.
+After her second sandwich, she had rewrapped her parcel and tucked it into her coat pocket.
+Mother had fed Jakey a sandwich, then had eaten the rest of hers.
+She had poured coffee in cups and handed them out, but their fingers had been so cold it had barely been possible to hold them.
+The icy wind had cooled the coffee almost instantaneously, but at least they had had something warm.
+Mother had sweetened the last bit from the thermos and let Jakey drink.
+Father had spoken the prayer of thanks, and for a moment their shared "Amen" had seemed to bluff the wind.
+Even Jakey's shrill little voice had briefly drowned out the storm.

-It must have been hours ago.
-Japie had fallen asleep in Mother's arms.
-With Father and Mother, she took turns sipping from the second thermos of coffee that had now become cold.
-They tried to sing a song again, but the words would not come.
-They had huddled together as closely as possible, but the cold still seemed to get a hold of them.
-Sometimes she felt a shiver running through Father's body.
-Mother, with Japie pressed close to her, seemed to be less bothered by it.
-She herself felt how her hands and feet had already grown cold and how the cold was now slowly creeping into her arms and legs.
+Jakey now slept in Mother's arms.
+She, Father and Mother took turns sipping from the second thermos of coffee, now cold.
+They tried to sing again, but the words would not come.
+They huddled together as closely as possible, but the cold still took hold of them.
+She sometimes felt a tremor run through Father's body.
+Mother, with Jakey pressed close, seemed less affected.
+But her own hands and feet had gone numb, and she felt the cold slowly creeping up her arms and legs.

 6